Dissenter is a web browser and plugin released by the social network company Gab.

 This happens every time the extension is opened.

-Dissenter will sent crash reports to Gab automatically.
+Dissenter will send crash reports to Gab automatically.
 This is on by default and you have to opt-out.

 "When Gab crashes, it creates a report that can be sent to us to help us fix whatever caused the problem.
 This report contains technical information about your computer system which is typically distinctive.
 You can choose whether to send us these reports.
 Even if you have chosen to send reports in the past, you can turn off future reports in settings.
 Crash reports may contain personal information." .